Robbie Muir (footballer): VFL and SANFL career

 Muir returning to St Kilda in 1980.
 Later that season, in a match against Collingwood, Muir was again reported for striking Ray Shaw.
 Muir claims that he was the victim of racial vilification all match from both Collingwood players and supporters.
 Muir showed obvious distress during and after the match.
 Collingwood fans abused Muir outside the change rooms at the end of the game.
 Journalist for The Age, Alan Attwood described the supporters as "hyenas round a cornered prey" while "baiting and abusing [Muir] in the lowest manner".
 Muir required a police escort to leave the ground but this did not stop his windshield being broken by a thrown bottle.
 At the tribunal Muir claimed he was spat on by Shaw.
 This was denied by Shaw and Muir was suspended for four matches.
 An anonymous teammate told the Truth "It isn't only Collingwood ... [racial abuse] happens to Robert all the time, and we're powerless to do anything to help him ... they're ruining a fine player".

 At the end of 1980, Muir left St Kilda, returning to Ballarat for a while and then later settling in Adelaide.
 Muir returned to St Kilda in 1984 at the request of coach Tony Jewell, who allowed Muir to train in Adelaide and fly in to Melbourne for matches.
 In a reserves match in Geelong in April that season, Muir responded to persistent racial taunts from Geelong senior players over the fence - giving them "the finger" and ripping off his jumper to show them his black skin.
 Muir kicked seven goals that game.

 Later than season, Muir played Carlton at their home ground Princes Park, Carlton.
 In a spiteful match, where Muir claims he was repeatedly racially vilified by his Carlton opponents - "every five or 10 minutes" - Muir was reported for violent conduct seven times.
 Despite Muir's misgivings, St Kilda and his advocate at the tribunal chose to use a defence of provocation by the racist abuse.
-Muir's defence included an impassioned plea from Mollie Dyer from the Aboriginal Advancement League and fellow Aboriginal player Maurice Rioli spoke in Muir's defence stating "Robert can't accept [racial abuse] as a tactic [by opponents] like myself."
+Muir's defence included an impassioned plea from Mollie Dyer from the Aborigines Advancement League and fellow Aboriginal player Maurice Rioli spoke in Muir's defence stating "Robert can't accept [racial abuse] as a tactic [by opponents] like myself."
 Muir was found guilty of six of the seven charges and suspended for 12 matches.

 Muir's mother Myrtle later spoke to The Sun News-Pictorial:

 I've heard some of the things [Aboriginal players] have hurled at them during a match.
 People calling them 'boongs' and 'black bastards'.
 Most of the Aboriginal players can turn a deaf ear to it.
 It's just unfortunate Robert can't ...
 I never dreamed this sort of thing would go on in major league football.